DeFiCh/handbook/src/defid.md

 - Serve data to lightweight clients
 - Validate and propogate blocks and transactions

 Every DeFiChain node runs an implementation of the DeFiChain protocol, and can be run on local and cloud machines.
-The minimum requirements for running the reference `ain` node are
+The minimum requirements for running the reference `defid` node are

 - Desktop or laptop hardware running recent versions of Windows, Mac OS X, or Linux.
 - Atleast 5 GB of disk space